All posts

 Do I need multi-currency support if my LLC only invoices in USD?

-If all revenue arrives in USD and all expenses are paid in USD, multi-currency support is not structurally necessary.
-However, if you live outside the US and convert USD to a local currency for living expenses, the conversion itself creates a recordable transaction.
-Many cross-border founders start with USD-only operations and later discover multi-currency needs as their client base diversifies or they begin paying contractors in non-USD currencies.
+Not necessarily.
+But if you live abroad and convert USD to local currency for living expenses, that conversion is a recordable transaction.
+Many founders start USD-only and discover multi-currency needs later when they take on international clients or pay contractors in other currencies.

 Does either platform handle Form 5472 for foreign-owned LLCs?

-Neither Xero nor QuickBooks generates Form 5472 or the associated pro forma Form 1120.
-This filing, required annually for all foreign-owned single-member LLCs, is prepared by a CPA using transaction data exported from the accounting platform.
-The $25,000 penalty for non-filing applies regardless of which software is used.
+No. Neither generates Form 5472 or pro forma Form 1120.
+Your CPA prepares these using exported transaction data.
+The $25,000 penalty for non-filing applies regardless of which software you use.

 Key Takeaways